Lutheranism: Brazil

-The Evangelical Church of the Lutheran Confession in Brazil (Igreja Evangélica de Confissão Luterana no Brasil) is the largest Lutheran denomination in Brazil.
+The Evangelical Church of the Lutheran Confession in Brazil (Igreja Evangélica de Confissão Luterana no Brasil, IECLB) is the largest Lutheran denomination in Brazil.
+The IECLB was founded in 1824 by German immigrants, with pastors coming from the Landeskirche.
 It is a member of the Lutheran World Federation, which it joined in 1952.
 It is a member of the Latin American Council of Churches, the National Council of Christian Churches and the World Council of Churches.
 The denomination has 1.02 million adherents and 643,693 registered members.
 The church ordains women as ministers.
 In 2011, the denomination released a pastoral letter condemning discrimination against LGBT people and also supporting and accepting the Supreme Court's decision to allow same-sex civil marriage, however also reaffirming the denomination's official doctrine that marriage is between a man and a woman and upholding the ban on people in same-sex relationships from serving as ministers.

 The Evangelical Lutheran Church of Brazil (Portuguese: Igreja Evangélica Luterana do Brasil, IELB) is a Lutheran church founded in 1904 in Rio Grande do Sul, a southern state in Brazil.
 The IELB is a conservative, confessional Lutheran synod which holds to the Book of Concord.
 It started as a mission of the Lutheran Church–Missouri Synod and operated as the Brazilian District of that body.
 The IELB became an independent church body in 1980.
 It has about 243,093 members.
 The IELB is a member of the International Lutheran Council.

 The Wisconsin Evangelical Lutheran Synod (WELS) started a Brazilian mission, the first for WELS in the Portuguese language, in the early 1980s.
 Its first work was done in the state of Rio Grande do Sul, in the south of Brazil, alongside some small independent Lutheran churches which had asked for help from WELS.
-Today, the Brazilian WELS Lutheran Churches are self-supporting and an independent mission partner of the Latin America WELS missions team.
+Today, the Brazilian WELS Lutheran churches are self-supporting and an independent mission partner of the Latin America WELS missions team.